 - Non-AA web site and email list providers.
-However, if your online meeting is hosted by such a provider — Google, Yahoo!, Recovery World, etc. — submissions will be considered if the description is about the AA meeting and not about the provider.
+However, if your online meeting is hosted by a provider such as Google, Zoom, etc.; submissions will be considered if the description is about the AA meeting and not about the provider.
 Likewise, the group or meeting name should not contain the provider’s name.

 - Meetings that appear to be conducted by an organization or by individuals who are not AA members; for example, commercial sites that have created “meetings” for the purpose of attracting traffic to their sites.
 Only AA members may conduct AA meetings.

 - Groups or meetings calling themselves “AA” but that participate in “affiliate programs”; that is, they receive income from ad placement (or from any non-AA source).
 “An AA group ought never go into business.”

 For an overview of how the Traditions apply to groups, see the pamphlet “The AA Group … Where it all begins.”
 In brief:

 - all group members are alcoholics (or have a desire to stop drinking) and the group is willing to “open the door to all alcoholics who seek help, regardless of profession, gender, or other distinction” (“The AA Group,” p.
 15)